- Played by: Bin Furuya, Voiced by: Masao Nakasone (grunts), Hisashi Kondo (in Episodes 1 and 39), Susumu Kurobe (current)

-- Badass Normal: Despite possessing no abilities (until Ultra Galaxy Mega Monster Battle NEO), Red King is still strong enough to rip monsters to pieces, LITERALLY limb-from-limb
+- Badass Normal: Despite possessing no abilities, Red King is still strong enough to rip monsters to pieces, LITERALLY limb-from-limb

 - Breakout Villain: After Red King returned in Ultraman Max, he has appeared in nearly every Ultraman-related series or product since then.

 - The Bully: He likes to pick on monsters weaker than him, and sometimes even inserts himself into other monsters' fights just to kick the crap out of both for fun.

 - Curb-Stomp Battle: Red King is usually the one to dish these out on other kaiju, but he's firmly on the receiving end whenever faced with an Ultra.

 - Dumb Muscle: As evidenced by his inability to stand up against an Ultra in battle.
 His internal anatomy which shows he has a very small brain for a creature of his size.

 - Everything's Better with Dinosaurs: Strongly resembles one.

 - Jerkass: Most of Red King's appearances usually portray him as an evil monster, or more or less a bad monster.
 He enjoys bullying and beating up weaker monsters, even going as far to shove himself into their fights and kill both combatants.